-At any time prior to the expiration of the contract Within one year before expiration, the BHA may agree to extend the term of the HAP Contract for an additional term of up to five-twenty years if the BHA determines an extension is appropriate to continue providing affordable housing for low-income families.
+At any time prior to the expiration of the contract, the BHA may agree to extend the term of the HAP Contract for an additional term of up to twenty years if the BHA determines an extension is appropriate to continue providing affordable housing for low-income families.
 Subsequent extensions are subject to the same limitations.
 Any extension of the term must be on the form and subject to the conditions prescribed by HUD at the time of the extension.
-If the project is a PHA owned project any change in the initial term and any subsequent extension is also subject to the approval of the independent entity.
+If the project is a PHA owned project any change in the initial term and any subsequent extension is also subject to the approval of the independent entity as approved by HUD in accordance with 24 C.F.R.
+983.59 and See also Section 15.2.7

-- (c) Termination by BHA--insufficient funding. - (1) The HAP Contract must provide that the term of the PHA's contractual commitment is subject to the availability of sufficient appropriated funding (budget authority) as determined by HUD or by the PHA in accordance with HUD instructions.
+(c) Termination by BHA.

+- (1) The HAP Contract must provide that the term of the PHA's contractual commitment is subject to the availability of sufficient appropriated funding (budget authority) as determined by HUD or by the PHA in accordance with HUD instructions.
 For purposes of this section, "sufficient funding" means the availability of appropriations, and of funding under the ACC from such appropriations, to make full payment of housing assistance payments to the Owner for any contract year in accordance with the terms of the HAP Contract. - (2) The availability of sufficient funding must be determined by HUD or by the BHA in accordance with HUD instructions.
 If it is determined that there may not be sufficient funding to continue housing assistance payments for all contract units and for the full term of the HAP Contract, the BHA has the right to terminate the HAP Contract by notice to the Owner for all or any of the contract units.
 Such action by the BHA shall be implemented in accordance with HUD instructions.
-The BHA reserves the right to exercise full and unencumbered discretion as to which HAP Contract may or may not be terminated due to insufficient funding, including all PBV contracts in those areas not specifically referenced by a HUD directive.
+The BHA reserves the right to exercise full and unencumbered discretion as to which HAP Contract may or may not be terminated due to insufficient funding, including all PBV contracts in those areas not specifically referenced by a HUD directive. - (3) The BHA may terminate the contract or reduce the number of units under the contract if it is determined that the owner is not leasing to program eligible families in accordance with 24 CFR 983.253(a). - (4) The BHA may reduce the number units on a contract that have been vacant for 120 days or more.